Category Archives: information ethics

 Untethered on the Camino

-Tweet As someone who has been tethered to computers via the Net for many years doing my online teaching and consulting work, I have come to realize the need to create a balance between the connected self and disconnected self. … Continue reading
+As someone who has been tethered to computers via the Net for many years doing my online teaching and consulting work, I have come to realize the need to create a balance between the connected self and disconnected self.
+To … Continue reading

-Posted in human factors in information systems design, information ethics, learner experience, mobile computing, social change, user experience | Tagged , , , | 6 Comments
+Posted in human factors in information systems design, information ethics, learner experience, mobile computing, social change, user experience | Tagged , , , | 14 Comments

 Moving from “opt-out” to “opt-in” culture

-Tweet “We’re here for consumers.
+“We’re here for consumers.
 Why, without them, we’d have nobody whose privacy we can invade so that we can exploit them to advertisers.”
-Comment about Google under user comments on: http://www.winrumors.com/google-claims-microsoft-and-apple-are-partners-in-a-patent-war-against-android/ Teaching a course on Ethics in Information Technology … Continue reading
+Comment about Google under user comments on: http://www.winrumors.com/google-claims-microsoft-and-apple-are-partners-in-a-patent-war-against-android/ Teaching courses on digital marketing and ethics in information … Continue reading

-Posted in customer experience, customer experience management, human factors in information systems design, information architecture, information ethics, management of information systems and technology, social change, user experience, user-centered design | Tagged , , , , , , , , , , | 2 Comments
+Posted in blogs for business, customer experience, customer experience management, digital marketing, human factors in information systems design, information architecture, information ethics, management of information systems and technology, social change, social media, user experience, user-centered design | Tagged , , , , , , , , , , , | 12 Comments

 Collaborative reasoning with a social strategy

-Tweet In my previous posts on the value of mental and physical models, I suggested that it is the dialog that we create between these two types of reasoning that helps us tackle the discovery of what is novel and … Continue reading
+In my previous posts on the value of mental and physical models, I suggested that it is the dialog that we create between these two types of reasoning that helps us tackle the discovery of what is novel and complex: … Continue reading

-Posted in blogs for research, collaborative computing, conducting research online, content management, human factors in information systems design, information ethics, innovation, instructional design, management of information systems and technology, social media, social networking, strategic management of technology innovation, user experience, user-centered design | Tagged , , , , , , , , , , | Leave a comment
+Posted in blogs for research, collaborative computing, conducting research online, content management, human factors in information systems design, information ethics, innovation, instructional design, management of information systems and technology, social media, social networking, strategic management of technology innovation, user experience, user-centered design | Tagged , , , , , , , , , , | 10 Comments

 information and ethics: a conundrum?

-Tweet As the first entry in this discussion about ethical issues associated with information management and use, I invite your answers to the question posed in the title of this post.
-Webster’s dictionary defines conundrum as “1 : a riddle … Continue reading
+As the first entry in this discussion about ethical issues associated with information management and use, I invite your answers to the question posed in the title of this post.
+Webster’s dictionary defines conundrum as “1 : a riddle whose … Continue reading

 Posted in conducting research online, information ethics, management of information systems and technology, strategic management of technology innovation, user experience | Tagged , | 5 Comments